-China has started 2234 AD investigations since 1995.
-Out of them, Japanese domestic products are included in the 43 cases3 and for 35 of them, AD measures are invoked4 (as of the end of 2016 for both numbers).
-China's AD duties on Japanese 18 products are currently continuing (as of the end of June 2017).
+China has initiated2 258 AD investigations since 1995.
+Out of them, Japanese domestic products are involved in the 46 cases3 and for 36 of them, AD measures are imposed4 (as of the end of 2017 for both numbers).
+China's AD duties on Japanese 18 products are currently continuing (as of the end of June 2018).

-As seen in the following cases, China's AD investigation and AD measures have points that are not consistent with the AD Agreement such as lacking objectivity in terms of determining damage and the relation between cause and effect.
+As seen in the following cases, China's AD investigation and AD measures have points that are not consistent with the AD Agreement such as lacking objectivity in terms of determining injury and the causal link.
 Also, concerning China's AD measures in the past, problems such as inappropriate sampling surveys and lack of transparency of procedures have been pointed out.
-Upon accession to the WTO, China committed to match its regulations and procedures on AD measures with the AD Agreement and we will continue to focus on the conformity with the WTO Agreement and ask for improvements if necessary.
+Upon accession to the WTO, China committed to bring its regulations and procedures on AD measures into conformity with the AD Agreement and we will continue to focus on the consistency with the WTO Agreement and ask for improvements if necessary.